 2005 – Iris on the Move is announced at Biometrics Consortium Conference

-At the 2005 Biometrics Consortium conference, Sarnoff Corporation demonstrated Iris on the Move, a culmination of research and prototype systems sponsored by the Intelligence Technology Innovation Center (ITIC), and previously by the Defense Advanced Research Projects Agency (DARPA).
+At the 2005 Biometrics Consortium conference, Sarnoff Corporation (now SRI International) demonstrated Iris on the Move, a culmination of research and prototype systems sponsored by the Intelligence Technology Innovation Center (ITIC), and previously by the Defense Advanced Research Projects Agency (DARPA).
 The system enables the collection of iris images from individuals walking through a portal.

 2008 – U.S. Government begin coordinating biometric database use

 Finger image and facial quality measurement algorithms and related toolset development was finalized.
 An iris quality measurement algorithm was also developed.

 The FBI and Department of Defense also started working on next generation databases designed to include iris, face and palm data, in addition to fingerprint records.